charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 }
 ```

-You can create any CSS you want, but think carefully about how it fits in with our primary HTML/CSS framework, which is called [bootstrap](http://getbootstrap.com/).
+In practice, you can create any CSS you want, but think carefully about how it fits in with our primary HTML/CSS framework, which is called [bootstrap](http://getbootstrap.com/).
 For the most part, your CSS is defined by **bootstrap**.
 Your goal is mostly to add minor tweaks, rather than trying to take over altogether.
 We can, perhaps, look at some other options after the midterm.

 ## JS